AnilFurkanOkcun/UWMediaPicker-Android/README.md

 	.setCompressFormat(Bitmap.CompressFormat.JPEG)		// Compressed image's format, default is JPEG .setCompressionQuality(85)				// Image compression quality, default is 85
 	.setCompressedFileDestinationPath(destinationPath)	// Compressed image file's destination path, default is "${application.getExternalFilesDir(null).path}/Pictures"
- 	.launch{selectedMediaList-> } // (::onMediaSelected)	// Will be called when media is selected
+	.setCancelCallback{ }					// Will be called when user cancels media selection .launch{selectedMediaList-> } // (::onMediaSelected)	// Will be called when media is selected
 ```